-- Product manufacturing, marketing or sales, and product or service development are the three business functions most reported to be using Al. - Computer vision, natural language generation, and deep learning-all of which are described in an AI primer TechPoint published last year-are the three capabilities most reported as adopted, as illustrated in Figure 3. - Creation of new AI-based products, contact center automation, and customer acquisition and lead generation are the uses most reported as adopted (setting aside "other").
+- Product manufacturing, marketing or sales, and product or service development are the three business functions most reported to be using Al. - Computer vision, natural language generation, and robotic process automation-all of which are described in an Al primer TechPoint published last year are the three capabilities most reported as adopted, as illustrated in Figure 3. - Creation of new AI-based products, contact center automation, and customer acquisition and lead generation are frequently reported as adopted (setting aside "other").